xiaoniuniu89/ebibliop5/README.md

 <section id="features">

 # Features
-My last project suffered a lot from feature creep, and as a result I tried my best to only impliment features I decided on before coding one line of the site.
+My last project suffered a lot from feature creep, and as a result, I tried my best to only implement the features I decided on in the planning stages of the project.

-I was tempted from time to time to add a new cool feature, for example, a customer wishlist, commenting on reviews, user book club groups, but by sticking to my original plan I believe the website is a lot stronger and I was able to finish it in roughly a month which is the time limit I gave myself.
+I was tempted from time to time to add a new cool feature, for example, a customer wishlist, commenting on reviews, or user book club groups, but by sticking to my original plan I believe the website is a lot stronger and I was able to finish it in roughly a month which is the time limit I gave myself.

 <img src="https://res.cloudinary.com/daniel-callaghan/image/upload/v1652347638/p5/Screenshot_from_2022-05-12_10-26-18_lmncuh.png">